verayannn/System-1-and-System-2-in-Motion-Planning/README.md

 ### 2. Clone the Repository

-`acados` is included as a Git submodule at `safe_control/acados`.
-Clone the repository recursively to check out the revision pinned by this project:
+`acados` is included as a Git submodule under `safe_control/acados`.
+Clone the repository recursively to check out the `acados` revision pinned by this project:

 ```bash
 git clone --recurse-submodules https://github.com/verayannn/System-1-and-System-2-in-Motion-Planning.git